Table of Contents

 g.
 The test is repeated four times.
 Penetration should be in the range of 14 to 28 mm.

 h.
 Determine the moisture content of each trial.

 Plot a graph between water content on Y-axis and the cone penetration on X-axis.

-The moisture content corresponding to cone penetration of 20 mm is the liquid limit value.
+The liquid limit value is the moisture content corresponding to cone penetration of 20 mm.

 Liquid limit value(at 20 mm penetration) =

 a.
 It helps to determine the water content present in the soil.